How Do You Choose Your Airbnb Cleaning Fee in 2026?

 When you use a cleaning company to clean your rental, as most Airbnb hosts do, the charge is generally whatever they charge you plus taxes and extras.
 We’ll discuss this more in-depth later.

 If you do your own cleaning at your Airbnb, you need to set a fair price that covers both your effort and your expenses.
 Providing toiletries or other amenities, and the time it takes to launder linens, can add up both financially and in terms of time.
+In fact, I challenge you to think of yourself as both a host and an independent cleaner, so make sure you are not taking advantage of yourself!

 The cleaning fee is one of the most polarizing and misunderstood aspects of an Airbnb stay.
 So, first, let’s define what an Airbnb cleaning fee actually is and debunk some misconceptions.
-For even more information on this topic, you may want to read my blog post, The Truth Behind Airbnb Fees.
+For more information on this topic, you may want to read my blog post, “The Truth Behind Airbnb Fees.”

-What Is The Cleaning Fee On Airbnb?
+What is the Cleaning Fee on Airbnb?

 The Airbnb cleaning fee is a one-time fee on an Airbnb booking.
 It covers the cleaning that will take place after a guest checks out or before they arrive.
 It’s the same thing, just like whether the chicken or the egg came first.